 Applying for Relief

-You have to affirmatively request these forms of relief.
+You have to affirmatively request innocent spouse relief or equitable relief.
 You do so by filing Form 8857 with the IRS.

-This form is deceptively simple.
-You will not be granted relief unless it is backed up with substantial corroborating evidence and a compelling, written argument as to why relief is appropriate under the facts and circumstances of your case.
+You will not be granted innocent spouse relief or equitable relief from your joint tax debt unless your claim is backed up with substantial corroborating evidence and a compelling, written argument as to why relief is appropriate under the facts and circumstances of your case.